-Suspicious Package Found In NYC's Tribeca Area; Address Linked To Robert De Niro

-Suspicious Package Found In NYC's Tribeca Area; Address Linked To Robert De Niro
+Additional Suspicious Packages Sent To Joe Biden And Robert De Niro

+At least two more suspicious packages targeting prominent Democrats and critics of President Trump were discovered by law enforcement officials Thursday morning.

+A law enforcement official says a suspicious package addressed to former Vice President Joe Biden was found in New Castle County in Delaware.
+The package was similar to the other suspicious packages discovered in recent days.

 New York City police say a suspicious package was discovered in the Tribeca area of Manhattan in the early hours of Thursday morning.
 Officials confirmed the discovery to NPR, saying the matter is under investigation.
+That package contained a device similar to one recovered from the offices of CNN on Wednesday.

 The package was found "at the business residence of Robert De Niro," New York Gov. Andrew Cuomo tells NPR's David Greene.
 The Tribeca Grill, one of De Niro's restaurants, is at the corner of Greenwich and Franklin.

 The New York Police Department says the package was reported around 4 a.m.
 ET, in the area of Greenwich and Franklin streets in Tribeca.
-The police bomb squad responded to the scene, and it was "removed from the location," the NYPD says.
+The police bomb squad responded, and it was "removed from the location," the NYPD says.

 The scene outside TriBeCa grill owned by Robert DeNieo where police say a suspicious package & device like to the ones sent to top Dems was found. @WNYC pic.twitter.com/KyNYwHoC99— Rebeca Ibarra (@RebeIbarraC) October 25, 2018

-The device in the package found at the De Niro address is similar to one seen in a photo released by law enforcement officials on Wednesday, a source tells NPR.

-De Niro is a noted critic of President Trump, making this the latest in a string of suspicious package sent to Democratic leaders or liberal activists this week.
+De Niro is a noted critic of President Trump, making this the latest in a string of suspicious packages sent to Democratic leaders or liberal activists this week.
 Packages were also sent to former President Barack Obama and former Secretary of State Hillary Clinton.

 The packages also went to former CIA Director John Brennan (in care of CNN in New York) and former Attorney General Eric Holder.
 The first package was reported on Monday, at the residence of billionaire activist George Soros.